mozilla-services/socorro/product_details/README.rst

 How to update product details files
 ===================================

 To make a change to one of these files, edit it in the GitHub interface and then create a pull request.

 GitHub interface: https://github.com/mozilla-services/socorro/tree/main/product_details

+The pull request will be tested and validated by tests.
 The pull request will be reviewed and merged by a developer.

-Once merged, it may take as much as an hour for the caches in production to expire, but after that you should be able to see the changes in production.
+Once changes are merged, they must be deployed to production before changes can be seen.

 Questions